 These types of new solutions will formulate a new type of culture, intertwining a variety of connected objects bringing a dramatic shift to how we interact with our surroundings.
 This new type of connectivity will undoubtedly formulate how we live and form the base of a new culture of connectivity and communication.

 In the traditional world of I.T networks, data management is straightforward.
 It is based on IP with a client/server model, and the data is located in a central location.
 IoT brings in new data management concepts such as Edge, Cloud, and Fog computing.
 There are many challenges to the sheer scale of IoT data management.
 Low bandwidth of the last mile leads to high latency leads to new IoT architectural concepts such as Fog computing, where you analyze data close to where it’s connected.

 Just as the cloud is in the skype, Fog is on the ground and is best suited for constrained networks where they need contextual awareness and quick reaction.
-Edge computing is another term where the processing is actually carried out in the furthest point – IoT device itself.
+Edge computing is another term where the processing is actually carried out at the furthest point – the IoT device itself.
 Edge computing is often called Mist computing.